 NOTE: The design shown here can be changed as per your choice.
 You can choose any customized shape to take place of standard columns.

-STEP 3: 3D DESIGNING OF COLUMNS SHAPES
+STEP 3: 3D DESIGNING OF COLUMN SHAPES IN EXCEL

 *THIS SECTION IS ONLY APPLICABLE IF YOU WANT SOME 3D EFFECT ON THE COLUMNS.